 Last month, I discovered a suspicious lump in my left breast through a breast self-exam.
-After ultrasound my doctor decided the lump must be biopsied for assessment.
+After the ultrasound, my doctor decided the lump must be biopsied for assessment.

 In the evening before the biopsy, looking at my left breast in the mirror, I realized that I don’t worry about cancer—I have a strong family history of breast cancer; I’ve been seeing and hearing close ones being diagnosed with breast cancer ever since I was a little girl; I am well prepared psychologically.
-I realized that, however, I worry about my future ability of breastfeeding.
+I realized, however, that I worry about my future ability to breastfeed.

-This is what I learned: needle biopsies, including fine needle aspiration and core biopsy can be done on a breastfeeding mother.
-The smallest needle that will get the diagnosis should be used, and the risk of milk fistula, which is chronic milk leakage, is very rare.
+This is what I learned: needle biopsies, including fine-needle aspiration and core biopsy, can be done on a breastfeeding mother.
+The smallest needle available for the procedure should be used, and the risk of milk fistula, which is chronic milk leakage, is very rare.

-The evening after the biopsy—or eight hours after the biopsy, to be precisely—I was holding Jasper, breastfeeding as usual.
+The evening after the biopsy—or eight hours after the biopsy, to be precise—I was holding Jasper, breastfeeding as usual.
 I felt grateful.
 Jasper was curious about the surgical glue over my incision.
 He tried to peel it off so I had to put another bandage on top of it.
-Other then that the biopsy barely caused me any problem in breastfeeding.
+Other than that the biopsy barely caused me any problem in breastfeeding.
 I felt so grateful.

-As the article being written, I was still waiting for the results for the biopsy and not sure how much longer I’ll be able to breastfeed.
-For now, I just wanted to cherish the time with my baby while I still can.
+As the article is being written, I am still waiting for the results of the biopsy and I’m not sure how much longer I’ll be able to breastfeed.
+For now, I just want to cherish the time with my baby while I still can.

-Meanwhile, I realized that breastfeeding is such a gift—both for mom and for the baby.
-It is a shame that there are still mothers who are completely healthy with breasts fully capable for breastfeeding being drove to infant formula due to breastfeeding-unfriendly environment.
-Mothers have the right to breastfeed their babies and deserve fully support.
+Meanwhile, I realize that breastfeeding is such a gift—both for mom and for the baby.
+It is a shame that there are still mothers who are completely healthy with breasts fully capable of breastfeeding being driven to infant formula due to a breastfeeding-unfriendly environment.
+Mothers have the right to breastfeed their babies and deserve full support.

-It is my sincere wish that one day all the mothers will be able to breastfeed as long as they want with the fully support from the society as a whole.
-And all the babies will be able to receive donor’s milk when the mother’s milk is not available.
+It is my sincere wish that one day all the mothers will be able to breastfeed as long as they want with the full support from society as a whole.
+And that all the babies will be able to receive donor milk when the mother’s milk is not available.